 Use our “Getting Here“ page to help find the best route for you!

 We accept cash, Visa, Mastercard, Discover and American Express, except for parking which must be paid in cash.

 AAA – Ober Gatlinburg Aerial Tramway offers a $1.00 discount off the purchase of a roundtrip Aerial Tram ticket for the cardholder and immediate family members (maximum six).

 AARP – Ober Gatlinburg offers a $1.00 discount off the purchase of a roundtrip Aerial Tram ticket for the cardholder and spouse.

-Groups – Group rates are available for groups of 20 or more when reservations are made at least 15 days in advance.
+Groups – Group rates are available for groups of 15 or more when reservations are made at least 15 days in advance (20 or more, with one person paying for all required for walk-in groups).
 Please contact our Group Reservations Department at 865-436-5423 ext.
 105 or click here for more information.

-Military – Ober Gatlinburg offers Military members and their dependents a 50% discount on the purchase of a roundtrip Aerial Tram ticket (Adult Military Rate – $6.00; Child ages 5 – 11 $4.75), and a 25% discount on the purchase of a full session Ski Area/Lift Ticket and Ski Rental.
+Military – Ober Gatlinburg offers Military members (active & retired) a 50% discount on the purchase of a roundtrip Aerial Tram ticket (Adult Military Rate – $6.00; Child ages 5 – 11 $4.75), and a 25% discount on the purchase of a full session Ski Area/Lift Ticket and Ski Rental.
+With the military person present, these discounts extend to either one guest OR spouse & dependent children.

 ATM machines are located in the Downtown Tramway Mall next to the River Road entrance, and in the Ober Gatlinburg Mall near the hallway entrance to the Ober’s Snackbar (ATM 1) and to the left side of the Fudge Shop (ATM 2).